MerginMaps/docs/src/howto/exif_metadata.md

 GPS EXIF data are added to the photo metadata.
 Make sure that location permissions are allowed in Input and also for your camera app.

-For further examples you can check fields definitions of project **_lutraconsulting/test_exif_** accessible on Mergin.
+For further examples you can check fields definitions of project <MerginMapsProject id="lutraconsulting/test_exif" /> accessible on Mergin.

 ![photos](./gps_exif_metadata.png)